BurntSushi/jiff/DESIGN.md

 In terms of building a new datetime library, I felt like `hifitime` wasn't really targeting the "general purpose datetime library" use case that I felt `chrono` and `time` were.
-And so, whether it existed or not didn't really impact whether another datetime library should be built.
+And so, whether it existed or not didn't really impact whether another _general purpose_ datetime library should be built.

 ### `icu`